2023 Wimbledon Championships: Special events

 In addition to the tournament taking place, Swiss former tennis player Roger Federer was honoured two decades since he won the tournament for the first time in 2003.

 Dress code

-In 2023 Wimbledon rules first allowed all female players, included but not limited to in the girls’ singles junior event, to wear non-white underwear; the new rule allows "solid, mid/dark-coloured undershorts, provided they are no longer than their shorts or skirt".
+In 2023 Wimbledon rules allowed for the first time all female players, including in the girls’ singles junior event, to wear non-white underwear; the new rule allowed "solid, mid/dark-coloured undershorts, provided they are no longer than their shorts or skirt".